-We approached the data analysis in two ways: (i) we developed a multivariable prognostic model for radiographic progression using Cox Proportional Hazards (PH) modelling and calculated a risk score; and (ii) we identified the two variables most predictive of progression and used them to stratify patients into subsets.
+We approached the data analysis in two ways: 1) we developed a multivariable prognostic model for radiographic progression using Cox proportional hazards (PH) modelling and calculated a risk score; and 2) we identified the two variables most predictive of progression and used them to stratify patients into subsets.

 The outcome measure was time from randomization to radiographic progression in bone and/or soft tissue based on the investigator assessment of progression.
-As previously described 5, bone progression was defined as the appearance of at least 2 new lesions and required confirmation on a subsequent scan with 6 weeks.
-For lesions detected < 12 weeks after randomization, confirmation required the presence of 2 additional lesions, and for those detected ≥ 12 weeks after randomization, confirmation required the continued presence of 2 lesions.
+As previously described, bone progression was defined as the appearance of at least two new lesions and required confirmation on a subsequent scan within six weeks.
+For lesions detected <12 weeks after randomization, confirmation required the presence of two additional lesions, and for those detected ≥12 weeks after randomization, confirmation required the continued presence of two lesions.
 We assigned the time of bone progression as the date of the scan prior to the confirmatory scan.
 Progression in soft tissue disease was determined by CT or MR imaging based on the modified RECIST.6 Patients who discontinued treatment or died before experiencing radiographic progression were censored at their last scan.